Written by Stephen M. Edelson, Ph.D.

 Rett Syndrome was first recognized by Andreas Rett in 1966 and is a neurological disorder affecting primarily females.
 Autopsies on the brains of these individuals indicate a pathology different than autism; however, children afflicted with Rett Syndrome often exhibit autistic-like behaviors, such as repetitive hand movements, prolonged toe walking, body rocking, and sleep problems.

-The prevalence of Rett Syndrome is similar to the prevalence of autism; that is, estimates are between 1 in 10,000 births and 1 in 15,000 births.
+The prevalence of Rett Syndrome is estimated to be between 1 in 10,000 births and 1 in 15,000 births.

 - Normal development until 1/2 to 1 1/2 years

 - Shakiness of the torso, and possibly the limbs

 - Breathing difficulties (hyperventilation, apnea, air swallowing)